izzyacademy/log4shell-mitigation/README.md

 ## When it was Discovered?

-The vulnerability was discovered by Chen Zhaojun of Alibaba Cloud Security Team and was disclosed publicly via the project’s GitHub on December 9, 2021
+The vulnerability was reported by Alibaba Cloud's security team to Apache on November 24 and was discovered by Chen Zhaojun of Alibaba Cloud Security Team

+It was then [disclosed publicly](https://twitter.com/P0rZ9/status/1468949890571337731) via the log4j project’s [GitHub](https://github.com/apache/logging-log4j2/pull/608) on December 9, 2021

 ## How Does it Work?